kaiyuean/presentation1/Installation.md

-# Install Java IDEs

-The following are instructions on how to install IDE and run code examples.
+# Instructions on how to install IDEs and run code examples.

 ## Top 3 free IDEs for java coding: